casimiro03/casimiro03/README.md

 - 👋 Hi, I’m @casimiro03
 - 👀 I’m into videogames, maths, programming, physicology of behivor, economics, and automatization
-- 🌱 I’m currently learning Python, computation, algorithms and maths
+- 🌱 I’m currently learning Python, computation, algorithms, maths and reading a lot
-- 💞️ I’m looking to collaborate on project of IA and process information of people behivor
+- 💞️ I’m looking to collaborate on projects of IAs, apps and modeling of data
 - 📫 How to reach me DMs
 - I speak spanish & english